caseygruse/WashingtonGreen/README.md

 ## Getting Started

+Go to the Projects link above > then go to the Pseucode project.
+From there you'll be able to see open issues ( we can treat them like tickets or 'to-do'.

 Please view the flowcharts in the WGDiagram folder (you'll need a copy of Visio for the editable version), or just look at the snippet pictures in the same folder or below.

 ![alt text](https://github.com/KodaRayTominus/WashingtonGreen/blob/master/WGDiagrams/WGDiagramSnippet1.PNG)